-(1) The Alcohol Control Board is established and consists of the following members:
+- (1) The Alcohol Control Board is established and consists of the following members: - (a) the Minister, as Chairperson; - (b) the Chief Executive Officer of the Ministry or his or her representative; - (c) the Chief Executive Officer of the Ministry responsible for health or his or her representative; - (d) the Chief Executive Officer of the Ministry responsible for finance or his or her representative; - (e) the Attorney General or his or her representative; - (f) the Commissioner of the Samoa Police Service or his or her representative; - (g) the Chief Executive Officer of Scientific Research Organisation of Samoa or his or her representative; - (h) five (5) other members appointed by Cabinet on the advice of the Minister, from the private sector and the community.

-- (a) the Minister, as Chairperson; - (b) the Chief Executive Officer of the Ministry or his or her representative; - (c) the Chief Executive Officer of the Ministry responsible for health or his or her representative; - (d) the Chief Executive Officer of the Ministry responsible for finance or his or her representative; - (e) the Attorney General or his or her representative; - (f) the Commissioner of the Samoa Police Service or his or her representative; - (g) five (5) other members appointed by Cabinet on the advice of the Minister, from the private sector and the community. - (2) A member appointed under subsection (1)(g) must be appointed in writing and hold office for a period specified in the instrument of appointment provided that the period must not be more than three (3) years. - (3) Cabinet may terminate the appointment of an appointed member: - (a) for misbehaviour; or - (b) for physical or mental incapacity; or - (c) if the appointed member fails to attend three (3) consecutive Board meetings, except with leave of absence granted in writing by the Chairperson.
+- (2) A member appointed under subsection (1)(g) must be appointed in writing and hold office for a period specified in the instrument of appointment provided that the period must not be more than three (3) years. - (3) Cabinet may terminate the appointment of an appointed member: - (a) for misbehaviour; or - (b) for physical or mental incapacity; or - (c) if the appointed member fails to attend three (3) consecutive Board meetings, except with leave of absence granted in writing by the Chairperson.